-To search for something on your computer—like a specific file or application—click the Start button, then start typing.
-Alternatively, you can press the Windows key on the keyboard to begin a search.
-In the example below, we're searching for a presentation file.
+To search for something on your computer—like a specific file or application—click the Search Box, then start typing.
+In the example below, we're searching for a Microsoft Word document.

 You'll use the Settings app to change the most important settings on your computer, like your network and display options.
 To open the app, click the Start menu, then select Settings.

 You can also use the Control Panel to adjust your settings, just like in earlier versions of Windows.
 However, there are some options that can only be accessed from the Settings app, like adding a new user.
 Because of this, you'll probably use the Settings app more often.

 When you're done using your computer, it's important to shut it down properly.
 To do this, click the Start button, then choose Power > Shut Down.